MahApps/mahapps.github.com/controls/dialogs.md

 }
 ```

-3) Last but not least, your viewmodel
+Last but not least, your viewmodel:
 ```cs
 using MahApps.Metro.Controls.Dialogs;